Kenya Beach Safaris - It's More Than Sun and Sand

 Kenya Beach or Wildlife Safari?

-Many visitors are surprised that Kenya has tens of splendid beaches of all known colours, shapes and sizes: Their powdery soft-sand landscapes vary from white to golden tones of various shades.
-They dot a picturesque 590-kilometre-long Indian Ocean coastline that stands between clear blue Indian Ocean waters and sank coral reefs with amazing marine life; and green sea-side forests or urban centres and ancient villages on the other.
+Kenya's beaches are of all known colours, shapes and sizes.
+Their powdery soft-sand landscapes vary from white to golden tones of various shades.
+They dot a picturesque 590-kilometre-long Indian Ocean coastline that delineates clear blue ocean waters and sank coral reefs with amazing marine life from green sea-side forests or urban centres and ancient villages.
+Travel fans' and expert lists of top beaches in Africa, and globally, often include some popular Kenyan beach resorts.

 Kenya's Beach Safari Hotspots

-Kilifi, Watamu, Malindi in Kikifi County and Lamu in Lamu County are the stars in the north.
+Kilifi, Watamu, Malindi in Kilifi County and Lamu in Lamu County are the stars in the north.

 What to do on Kenya's Beaches

 Holiday life along the Kenyan coast moves at a modest pace.
-You may choose to spend your time relaxing on the beach or hotel, or doing water sports.
+You may spend time idling on the beach or hotel or enjoying water sports.
 Sailing, game fishing, windsurfing, water skiing, kite surfing, scuba diving and snorkelling are popular among the more adventurous visitors.
 Skydiving and paddle boarding count among the trendier things you can do.

 If you prefer not to play on the water, you can play golf on courses situated along the coastline.